RCS Capital Partners Debt Collection Harassment? Stop the Calls!

 A debt collector is a licensed person or company that uses any mode of communication be it phone calls, mail, or email to contact and attempt to collect the debts of delinquent debtors who have fallen way behind on their debt repayment obligations.
 Debt collectors like RCS collections are allowed to call you, write you letters, and report your debt to the credit bureaus, in essence, they are allowed to do anything that they deem necessary (remember, it must be necessary) in order to recover a delinquent debt from a consumer.
 What they are, however, not allowed to do under any circumstance is harass you all at any point during the process of debt collection.

 Debt collectors are given this collection task by your original creditors and are paid a commission when they successfully get you to pay the debt.
 In other cases, the debt collector may even completely buy off the debt that you owe to your original lender for pennies on the dollar, and thereby assume the full responsibility of collecting it.
 This is perhaps why debt collectors are notorious for being so resilient in pestering you with bothersome and unwanted calls.
-This should give you an insight as to why RCS inc. is relentless in their attempts to get you to pay.
+This should give you an insight as to why RCS inc. is relentless in its attempts to get you to pay.

 One thing you must know is that even though you owe a debt to RCS Capital Partners, you still have rights when it comes to debt collection.
 One of the first rights that you must be aware of and learn how to use properly is your right to request a validation of the debt that the collection agency claims that you owe.
 This simply means that you have a right to validate the debt by asking RCS collections to give you sufficient details on what the debt is about and who the original creditor that you allegedly owe money to is.